How to Start Beekeeping

 Supplemental feeding ( I use pure cane sugar mixed with water) will help give your new bee colony a boost.
 Sometimes I feed a new colony most of the summer if needed.

-What Kind of Bee Hive Is Best For Honey Production
+What Kind of Bee Hive Is Best

 There are many different hive designs used by beekeepers around the world.
 The two most common choices in the US are the Langstroth Hive & the Top Bar Hive.

 Both designs are well suited to honeybees.
-However, honey bee management is very different between the two hive types.
+However, honey bee management is different between the two hive types.

 Most beekeepers who desire larger honey harvests chose a Langstroth 10 frame hive.